EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/database-deployment.md

 Note that read-only replicas are only supported by KurrentDB in clustered configurations, that is, with multiple quorum nodes.

-The following `KurrentDB` resource type defines a four node cluster (three quorum nodes plus a read-only replica) with the following properties:
+The following `KurrentDB` resource type defines a five node cluster (three quorum nodes plus two read-only replicas) with the following properties:
 - Security is not enabled
 - 1 GB of memory will be used per quorum node, but read-only replicas will have 2 GB of memory
 - The quorum nodes will be exposed as `kurrentdb-{idx}.kurrent.test`